gabrielgollo/AssaultCubeTrainer/README.md

 - An ESP (Extra Sensory Perception) feature was implemented with real-time data reading.
 - Pointer scanning was used to handle dynamic memory addressing.
 - The absence of anti-cheat systems in *Assault Cube* simplified memory access.
-- The work emphasizes the ethical and security implications of these techniques.

 This project is intended for academic purposes and may serve as an introductory guide to hands-on reverse engineering.
 All source code and materials are available in this repository.